hckops/hckctl/README.md

 ### Template

-Explore all the available remote templates, and consider pinning a git `revision` if you need to ensure reliability in a CI/CD pipeline
+Explore the available templates, and consider pinning a git `revision` to ensure reliability in a CI/CD pipeline
 ```bash
 hckctl template list
 ```

-If you like the project, please contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates!
+Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates!

 ## Setup